EE120-Course-Staff/ee120-course-staff.github.io/policies.md

 4. Download the zip file produced by grader.export()
 5. Upload the zip file to the Gradescope.

-As we cannot avoid releasing problem sets and labs in concurrent weeks, labs will be due **two weeks after they are released, on Thursday at 11:59pm, with a one day grace period until Friday at 11:59pm.**
+Labs will be due **two weeks after they are released, on Thursday at 11:59pm, with a one day grace period until Friday at 11:59pm.**

 **Notes on Autograding**: